DevBigBoy/responsive-404-page/README.md

-# responsive-404-page
+# 👻 Responsive 404 Page

+## 👻 Responsive 404 Page

-Responsive 404 Page Website Design Using HTML CSS &amp; JavaScript
+- Responsive 404 Page Using HTML CSS & JavaScript
+- Contains CSS animations.
+- Developed first with the Mobile First methodology, then for desktop.
+- Compatible with all mobile devices and with a beautiful and pleasant user interface.